 Industries & Professions /

 Research and applied research are the primary tasks of botanists.
 Literally every aspect of plant life is studied: cell structure, anatomy, heredity, reproduction, and growth; how plants are distributed on the earth; how rainfall, climate, soil, elevation, and other conditions affect plants; and how humans can put plants to better use.
-In most cases, botanists work at a specific problem or set of problems in their research.
+In most cases, botanists work on a specific problem or set of problems in their research.
 For example, they may develop new varieties of crops that will better resist disease.
 Some botanists focus on a specific type of plant species, such as fungi (mycology), or plants that are native to a specific area, such as a forest or prairie.
 A botanist working in private industry, for example, for a food or drug company, may focus on the development of new products, testing and inspection, regulatory compliance, or other areas.